freshsomebody/strategic-cache/README.md

 // Throw TypeError
 ```

-#### cacheOptions.StoreMethodMapper: object
+#### cacheOptions.storeMethodMapper: object
 If method names of the cache store you are using are not completely the same with strategic-cache's.
-You can declare in `cacheOptions.StoreMethodMapper` to tell strategic-cache how to map them.
+You can declare in `cacheOptions.storeMethodMapper` to tell strategic-cache how to map them.

-By default, `cacheOptions.StoreMethodMapper` maps methods as below:
+By default, `cacheOptions.storeMethodMapper` maps methods as below:
 ```javascript
 {
   get: 'get',